Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 The adrenal-deficient case is usually worrying 24/7.
-This is very draining and leads to the need for stimulants - coffee, soda, tea and chocolate.
-These might give them an hour of clarity or feeling up, but the rest of the day is dull and lacking sharpness.
+This is very draining and leads to the need for stimulants - coffee, soda, tea, and chocolate.
+These might give them an hour of clarity or feeling up, but the rest of the day would be dull and lacking sharpness.

 Acid reflux and the adrenal

-A person with adrenal issues tends to have a higher stomach acid which is acid reflux, and indigestion.
-This over production of acid can even burn a whole through the stomach – this is called an ulcer.
+A person with adrenal issues tends to have a higher stomach acid which is acid reflux and indigestion.
+This overproduction of acid can even cause burning through the stomach – this is called an ulcer.